 Our tailored enterprise risk management approach

-As a company operating globally in the semiconductor market, we are exposed to risks of increased volatility, uncertainty, and complexity, particularly in the current environment.
-For a description of ST’s risk factors, please refer to the relevant section in our 2021 annual report Form 20-F and our 2021 Statutory Annual Report including IFRS financial statements, available on investors.st.com.
+As a company operating globally in the semiconductor market, we are exposed to risks of increased volatility, uncertainty, complexity, and ambiguity, particularly in light of current geopolitical instabilities.
+For a description of ST’s risk factors, please refer to the relevant section in our 2022 annual report Form 20-F and our 2022 statutory annual report including IFRS financial statements, available on investors.st.com.

 ERM process aligned with

 Our embedded approach to enterprise risk management (ERM) is formalized in a specific policy and is aligned with ISO 31000.
 It enables us to:

 - set and enable our Company strategy, manage our performance, and capitalize on opportunities

 - systematically identify, evaluate, and address specific risk scenarios

 Our ERM improvement roadmap includes deploying our risk framework, which:

 - is an integral part of our processes and decision-making

 - is proactive, structured, dynamic, iterative and responsive to change